Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/locals.md

 ## Functions

 ### Locals
-All that has to be done to enable the `local` is to write this function at the beginning of the function that should receive "real" local variables.
+All that has to be done to enable the `Locals` is to write this function at the beginning of the function that should receive "real" local variables.
 ```dae
 func void locals() {};
 ```